 24 Crossrail Place

-Notes is a coffee-shop-come-bar located just 7 minutes (on foot) from Point A Canary Wharf.
+Notes is a coffee-shop-come-bar located just 7 minutes (on foot) from our Canary Wharf hotel.
 Serving up a huge selection of hot and cold beverages, including their own brand of gourmet coffee (which is roasted just up the road in Canning Town), it’s got that homely and rustic, yet hip and industrial thing down to a t (or should that be tea? – excuse the pun, we couldn’t help ourselves!).
 The free Wi-Fi and chunky tables make it ideal for getting some important work done too.

 If you’re the sort of person that needs a shot of coffee before getting down to business (we hear that!), then Notes is the place for you.
 With its comprehensive selection of coffees on offer, you’ll certainly get your caffeine fix before the day is out.
 Come nightfall (from 5pm to be precise), you can kick back and relax with a craft beer, wine or cocktail.
 Why not make a night of it by ordering some tapas-inspired small plates too?
 If you’ve got to strike a deal, impress your clients with a bottle of wine and a sharing platter of charcuterie, cheese or vegetarian nibbles.